GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 [import_conversions]:https://support.google.com/google-ads/answer/7014069
 [sheets_api]:https://developers.google.com/sheets/api/reference/rest/

 Google Sheets API can be used to read, write, and format data in Sheets.
 Google Ads supports to use a Google Sheet as the data source of scheduled uploads of conversions.
-The extra benefit is this integration does **not** require an Google Ads Developer Token.
+The extra benefit is this integration does **not** require a Google Ads Developer Token.

-Note: Google Sheets has the limit of 10,000,000 cells for a single SpreadSheet.
-If every conversion needs 5 properties/columns/fields, then for a single Spreadsheet data source, there could be about 2 millions conversions supported.
+Note: Google Sheets has a limit of 10,000,000 cells for a single SpreadSheet.
+If every conversion needs 5 properties/columns/fields, then for a single Spreadsheet data source, there could be about 2 million conversions supported.

 *   *Sample configuration piece:*